 In the beginning, he only shared the video within the close-knit circle that is his family.
 “Half of my family lives in the UK, and they wanted to learn my mum’s recipe.
 So, to make it easier, I turned it into a video and shared it with the family in the UK,” said Adam.

-But before all the fame, despite coming from a foodie family, Adam admitted that initially he did not know how to cook.
+But before all the fame, and despite coming from a foodie family, Adam admitted that initially he did not know how to cook.

 “I didn’t even know how to cook maggi goreng or fry sausages.
 When I moved out to stay on my own in KL, that was when I started with all the cooking stuff.
 That was when I discovered my passion for cooking.
 I really enjoyed cooking.
 Even though I got back late from work, I still cooked for myself,” said Adam.